green-party-dublin-central/nh-web/site/content/post/royal-oak.md

 An [Bord Pleanála has refused permission](https://www.pleanala.ie/en-ie/case/313255) for this development for the following reasons

-* Overbearing size of the development esp with respect to neighbouring properties
+* Overbearing size of the development especially with respect to neighbouring properties
 * Insufficient communal and recreational amenities

 ## Development